lm3nitro/Projects/Virtualization/ESXi/Part 3-Patching ESXI.md

 <img width="669" alt="Screenshot 2024-04-22 at 11 36 53 AM" src="https://github.com/lm3nitro/Projects/assets/55665256/3d870e41-1ade-400e-8b0d-83587a19515a">

 In the downloads page, I am filtering for that version (7) and locating the last released patch.
-I selected the highled patch below and downloaded it.
-This is also the same patch that was referneced in the vulernability scan under the CVE as a remediation solution.
+I selected the highlighted patch below and downloaded it.
+This is also the same patch that was references in the vulnerability scan under the CVE as a remediation solution.

 <img width="1397" alt="Screenshot 2024-04-22 at 11 39 51 AM" src="https://github.com/lm3nitro/Projects/assets/55665256/dcf17391-365f-4e3f-ada2-229ee8569bf8">

 ## Applying Patch

-Once I had the downlaoded patch, I then went back to my ESXi server and navigated to **Storage > datastore1**:
+Once I had the downloaded patch, I then went back to my ESXi server and navigated to **Storage > datastore1**:

 <img width="1111" alt="Screenshot 2024-04-22 at 11 44 12 AM" src="https://github.com/lm3nitro/Projects/assets/55665256/bf1ffd20-576a-4440-9dff-34fac9e368e0">